Consortium Management Committee

 Each Member Board in the WMA has agreed to:

-- Share the costs and responsibilities of employing staff and running the central office through the CMC.
+- Share the costs and responsibilities of employing admin. staff and running the central office through the CMC.

 - Position themselves in the WMA group, so they are better placed to meet the increasing expectations of a public administration and respond to the challenges advocated by government.

-Public Procurement Regime
+Collaboration, not Public Procurement

 From a procurement perspective, the Consortium Agreement and the cooperation between public authorities which it represents means that it’s not a public services contract within the scope of the Directive.
 The Member Boards benefit from the Hamburg Waste and Teckal exemptions.
 As such the Member Boards do not need to periodically tender for the services they receive from their own Consortium, in order to comply with the Public Contracts Regulations.
 Instead the Member Boards ensure that they are getting value for money from their own Consortium by exercising structural and functional control over the CMC’s decision making and by benchmarking performance against Key Performance Indicators that have been developed specifically for IDBs by DEFRA.